Does buying a pre-owned property differ from buying a new build house?

 These added issues can include the following:

-- Checking and validating the National House Building Council (NHBC) insurance to ensure you are covered against potential future issues including structural damage, this will also be a condition of getting your mortgage
+- Checking and validating the National House Building Council (NHBC) insurance to ensure you are covered against potential future issues, including structural damage.
+This will also be a condition of getting your mortgage.

 - Reporting on Local Authority searches and other relevant checks